CBUS®, A Layout Control Bus from MERG

-The MERG CBUS system was developed over 4 years by Mike Bolton and Gil Fuchs and introduced with specifications and an initial range of kits in 2007.
+The CBUS® system was developed over 4 years by Mike Bolton and Gil Fuchs and introduced with specifications and an initial range of kits in 2007.
+(NB.
+CBUS is a registered trademark of Mike Bolton).
 Since then the system has been further developed by many MERG members into a very comprehensive Layout Control Bus.
 The system is intended to simplfy the wiring of a model railway whilst enhancing the control capabilities.
 The CBUS system uses a specially developed protocol to communicate between input and output modules.
 For the most part CBUS uses CANBUS to communicate over a 2 wire (plus power supply) link around the layout although use is also made of Ethernet, USB and WiFi communications when needed.
 Provision is made in the system for operation of layout accessories, point motors, signals etc. from traditional control panels, lever frames, or from a suitable programme on a computer.
 The MERG DCC system uses CBUS to link cab handsets, and/or mobile phones/tablets/computers to the Command station.
 The system is continually developing with recent designs for modules able to incorporate signal and point interlocking or to read RFID tags (Radio Frequency IDentification) fitted to rolling stock.
 Compatible computer control software is available as follows:

 Rocrail also offer some compatible control modules.
-The CBUS system does not require a computer to run and for simple functions can also be set up and configured without use of a computer.
+The CBUS system does not require a computer to run and for simple functions on basic modules can also be set up and configured without use of a computer.
 However use of the more complex functions of the system does require a computer for setup and configuration.
 A comprehensive configuration utility is available for this.
+Configuration is also possible from within JMRI.

-A more detailed description of the CBUS system is available on the CBUS details page.
-Full details of the current and original CBUS designs can be obtained on the MERG Knowledgebase cbus pages.
+A more detailed description of the CBUS® system is available on the CBUS details page.
+Full details of the current and original CBUS® designs are available to MERG members when logged in.

 Kits for a range of modules are available to MERG members.
 Members should check the Technical Bulletin and Kit pages in the members area for technical descriptions, build instructions and availability of kits.
 In addition to the individual kits listed below we offer two beginner bundles specifically selected to help a beginner in assembling, testing and configuring CBUS kits.
 Special supplementary instructions are included and working through these will give a novice in CBUS the understanding to use the CBUS system on thir layout.
 Brief descriptions of most of the current kits are given below.
 For various reasons we cannot supply to non-members.
-However full details of many items to allow construction from purchased components are available for downloading on the MERG Knowledgebase cbus pages.
 When the first designs were produced it was common practice for MODEL Railway auxiliaries to be supplied from a nominal 16V AC transformer, hence these designs are primarily intended to operate from such an AC supply.
-Since then Model Railway power supplies have mostly changed to DC Switch mode power suppliesand all more recent CBUS modules are designed for a 12V DC supply.
-Most of the original, AC, modules can be operated on the 12V DC or easily modified to do so.
-Where this is not practical an alternative DC kit is offered.
+Since then Model Railway power supplies have mostly changed to DC Switch mode power supplies and all more recent CBUS modules are designed for a 12V DC supply and the original designs are being phased out as components become obsolete and replaced by updated versions.

 Control Panel encoder/driver (CANPAN) Kit 97.